zackmdavis/Finetooth/README.md

 * Create a file called `.development` (the presence of this file is used to determine that we should use development rather than production-like Django settings): `touch .development`

+* Configure static files!

+  * If you want to serve static JavaScripts and CSS locally, download them with `./manage.py download_statics`.

+  * If you want to use CDNs, export a truthy "NONLOCAL_STATIC_LIBS" environment variable: `export NONLOCAL_STATIC_LIBS=1`.

 * Set up the database: `./manage.py migrate`

-* Run the tests!
+* *Optional*: run the tests maybe!

-  * Django tests: `./manage.py test core`
+  * Django tests: `./manage.py test`

   * JavaScript tests:

-    - Get local copies of jQuery and Underscore: `wget http://code.jquery.com/jquery-2.1.1.min.js http://cdnjs.cloudflare.com/ajax/libs/underscore.js/1.7.0/underscore-min.js http://cdnjs.cloudflare.com/ajax/libs/underscore.js/1.7.0/underscore-min.map -P static/libs/`

     - `jasmine`